agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 [2021_fuel]: https://en.wikipedia.org/wiki/2021_Dallas_Fuel_season

-For that reason, I think the [2021 Toronto Defiant][2021_defiant] are the gatekeepers of the North American Region.
+For that reason, I think the [2021 Toronto Defiant][2021_defiant] are the gatekeepers of the North American Region. <!-- TODO: What's their record? -->

 ### Asia